PhantomInsights/covid-19/README.md

 | 75%   |      541    |     7     |      32     |
 | max   |   607670    | 25832     |   78200     |

-This looks better and we can now start getting interesting insights.
+This looks better and more accurate.
+On the next sections we will get interesting insights.

-We will be applying this same filtering on some of the next sections.

 ### Top 10 Countries by Confirmed Cases, Deaths & Recoveries

-To get the countries with the highest values we first need to group our `DataFrame` by the country field and selecting their max value which happenes to be the latest one.
+To get the countries with the highest values we first need to group our `DataFrame` by the country field and select their max value which happens to be the latest one.

 ```python
 grouped_df = df.groupby("country").max()
 ```

-Once grouped we use the `sort_values()` method on the field we are intereseted and use the descending order.
-From there we print the first 10 rows from the field we are interested in.
+Once grouped we use the `sort_values()` method on the field we are interested in and sort by descending order.
+From there we print the first 10 rows from the field we previously defined.

 ```python
 # Confirmed cases